TuurDutoit/crash/README.md

 __*return:*__ *boolean*.
 Indicates whether there is a collision between `a`and `b`.

 Tests for a collision between `a` and `b`, using SAT.
 The boolean return value indicates whether `a` and `b` are colliding: `true` if there is a collision, `false` otherwise.
 You can optionally pass in a [crash.Response] to get some information about the collision (if there is one).
-If you don't, [crash.RESPONSE] will be used instead.
+If you don't, [crash.RESPONSE][crash.RESPONSE-const] will be used instead.

 ```javascript
 var c1 = new crash.Circle(new crash.V(0,0), 5);